izaltinoromao/trabalho-dm110/README.md

 ## 🎓 About Project

 This project is a Java EE application that manages product storage and audit logging.
-It provides RESTful services for querying and managing product information, such as product codes, stored amounts, minimum amounts, location, and entry date.
+It provides RESTful services for querying and managing product information such as product codes, stored amounts, minimum amounts, location, and entry date.
 Additionally, the application logs audit messages for product storage events and other relevant actions, utilizing Java Messaging Services (JMS) for sending these messages asynchronously to an audit queue.

+The project uses Maven for build management, WildFly as the application server, and HSQLDB for database persistence.

 ---